It was September 2008.

 As a former I’m-afraid-of-everything person, I understand the pros and cons of traveling with strangers.
 But for me, the pros infinitely outweighed the cons.

-To help you experience the pros, I’ve put together a list of seven killer apps for traveling with strangers.
+To help you experience the pros, I’ve put together a list of six killer apps for traveling with strangers.

 The pros and cons of traveling with strangers